-The signal process \eeZH is generated with \WHIZARD using dedicated Monte Carlo samples for each \Z boson decay mode.
+The signal process \eeZH is generated using dedicated samples for each \Z boson decay mode.
 The \Z boson is allowed to decay to electron, muon, tau, quark, or neutrino pairs, while the Higgs boson is treated inclusively.
+The $\rm Z\to\tau^+\tau^-$ and $\rm Z\to\nu\bar{\nu}$ samples are not used as explicit recoil channels, but are included in the signal modeling and in the model-independence tests.

-The main diboson backgrounds ($e^+e^- \to ZZ$, $e^+e^- \to WW$) are simulated inclusively with \PYTHIAe.
-Fermion-pair production ($e^+e^- \to Z/\gamma \to f\bar{f}$) is generated with \WHIZARD for all fermionic final states.
-Additional rare processes, such as two-photon interactions ($\gamma\gamma \to f\bar{f}$) and electron–photon scattering ($e^\pm\gamma \to e^\pm Z$), are also simulated with \WHIZARD.
-At \sqrtsTop, $t\bar{t}$ production is kinematically accessible, but dedicated samples produced with \PYTHIAe show that its contribution is negligible in the selected event phase space.
+The background samples include diboson production, fermion-pair production ($\rm e^+e^- \to Z/\gamma^* \to f\bar{f}$), two-photon interactions, electron–photon scattering ($\rm e^\pm\gamma \to e^\pm Z$), and vector-boson-fusion production of $\rm e^+e^- \to \nu_e\bar{\nu}_e Z$.
+The $\rm W^+W^-$ sample is generated with inclusive $W$-boson decays.
+The neutral-current diboson sample, denoted as $\rm ZZ$, is generated as $\rm e^+e^- \to (\gamma^*/Z)(\gamma^*/Z)$, with inclusive decays of the two neutral bosons.
+It therefore includes the $\rm ZZ$, $Z\gamma^*$, $\rm \gamma^*Z$, and $\rm \gamma^*\gamma^*$ contributions and their interference within the double-resonant approximation implemented in \PYTHIAe{}.
+The fermion-pair samples are restricted to two-fermion hard-process final states, with initial- and final-state photon radiation included by the generator.
+The $e^\pm\gamma \to e^\pm Z$ samples describe the quasi-real photon-induced component of $\rm e^+e^- \to e^+e^-Z$ through the equivalent photon approximation.
+At \sqrtsTop, $t\bar{t}$ production is kinematically accessible, but dedicated samples show that its contribution is negligible in the selected event phase space.

-The total dataset spans event counts from a few million (signal and rare processes) to several hundred million (diboson and fermion pairs), with cross sections ranging from $\mathcal{O}(10^{-2})$ to $\rm \mathcal{O}(10)~\pb$.
+All events are normalized to their respective production cross sections as provided by the event generators.
+Uncertainties in the background cross sections are included as nuisance parameters in the statistical model, as discussed in Section ~\ref{subsec:systematics}.
+The total dataset spans event counts from a few million for signal and rare processes to several hundred million for diboson and fermion-pair processes, with cross sections ranging from $\mathcal{O}(10^{-2})$ to $\mathcal{O}(10)~\mathrm{pb}$.